 This paper has assessed donor allocative performance against an aid allocative decision rule.
 This rule is based on the assumption that a poor person should have an equal right to aid regardless of the number of other poor (or rich) people in their own country.
 As such, the aid allocative decision rule is based on poverty headcount.
 Application of this decision rule indicates which countries are receiving a "fair share" of aid based on the number of people in poverty within their country as a proportion of total levels of poverty and compares this to the proportion of aid they receive.
 Having applied this decision rule, the paper found there is a wider variation in performance.
-While total aid flows are relatively "fair," aid flows from DAC members and multilateral donors are less fairly allocated.
-When poorer countries are assessed in quintile groups, though, it is evident that the poorest countries receive less aid than is "fair" compared to relatively richer countries.
+While total aid flows are relatively "fair," aid flows from DAC members and multilateral donors are less

-As this paper uses empirical data, it also demonstrates the dollar value amount by which donors "over" or "under"-allocate aid to recipient countries.
-India, Nigeria and the Democratic Republic of Congo were found to be the most under-allocated aid recipients across all DAC donors, while Afghanistan, Vietnam and Turkey were the most over-allocated.
+As this paper uses empirical data, it also demonstrates the dollar value amount by which donors "over"- or "under"-allocate aid to recipient countries.
+India, Nigeria and the Democratic Republic of Congo were found to be the most under-allocated aid recipients across all DAC donors, while Afghanistan, Viet Nam and Turkey were the most over-allocated.